Steven Tyler sends cease-and-desist to Trump for use of song

 - Internet 'fire challenge' leaves 12-year-old Detroit girl severely burned

-Tyler said Wednesday on Twitter that it isn’t a political issue, he just does not let anyone use his songs without permission.
+Tyler tweeted it isn’t a political issue, he just does not let anyone use his songs without permission.